PureVPN Review 2020

 They took way too long to respond to my queries which in my opinion was quite frustrating.

 So, Is PureVPN any good?
-Well, considering all its features, its ability to unblock Netflix, actual servers in China and affordable pricing, PureVPN is definitely worth getting.
+Well, considering all its features, its ability to unblock Netflix, actual servers in China and affordable pricing with dedicated Kodi VPN addon, PureVPN is definitely worth getting.

 That said, while there’s a lot to praise about this VPN, there are still a few annoying issues that need to be fixed.